 Ceramic artists: top trail-glazers breaking the mould

-Contemporary ceramic artists are firing up the canon into a new age
+A way with clay: contemporary ceramic artists are firing up the canon into a new age

 Ceramics and art have a companionship longer than most.
 In a story that began in the Palaeolithic period, this potent fusion of water, earth and creativity has evolved through many modes.
 21st-century ceramic artists are proving that the medium has as much potential for concept as function, lured in by its versatility, sensuality and role as a platform for provocation.

 From artists upholding age-old techniques with a twist, to those unearthing radical ways to push materials to their limits, these are the trail-glazers, the mould-breakers and future-shapers on the cutting edge of ceramic art.

 It’s a rare trait in the arts, but acclaimed American ceramicist and prolific musician Ron Nagle has managed to master two very distinctive mediums with singular zest, conviction and unpredictability.
 Clay began as a rebellion for Nagle, both against his parents’ ‘closed-minded’ view of suitable vocations, and the conventional ceramic applications that ruled 1950s California.
 Gaining prominence in his 20s, he joined forces with other like-minded artists, such as Peter Voulkos and Ken Price, and soon found his rhythm.
 The results were small-scale, huge impact pieces that the artist has been perfecting for the last 60 years.
 An amalgam of hyper-polished and rugged surfaces combined with spicy, saturated hues, his works are imbued with the legacies of California: pop culture, the Finish Fetish movement and its sun-soaked vernacular.